PartyDAO/party-protocol/docs/crowdfund.md

 ## Losing

 Crowdfunds generally lose when they expire before acquiring a target NFT.
-The one exception is `AuctionCrowdfund`, which can still be finalized and win after expiration.
+The one exception is `AuctionCrowdfund`, which can still be finalized and win after expiration if it holds the NFT.

 When a crowdfund enters the Lost lifecycle, contributors may `burn()` their participation NFT to refund all the ETH they contributed.